This article has links to products and services we love, which we may make commission from.

 Don’t be downhearted, though.

-Our journey towards Edinburgh will take you through some more of the countryside of Scotland that you must see and give you the chance to make the most of this long road trip.
+Our journey towards Fife will take you through more of Scotland’s countryside, which you must see, and allow you to make the most of this long road trip.

-Give yourself a good 40 minutes to find a parking space at the car park and walk to the falls and back.
+Give yourself at least 40 minutes to find parking at the car park and walk to the falls and back.

 Morning: Portree to Eilean Donan Castle (43 miles, approx. 1 hour)

-Making the most of your last hour on Skye, enjoy the view from the road as you pass by the Cullins, stop to dip your face in The Enchanted Waters of Sligachan, and meander through the wee villages that lead up to the Skye Bridge.
+Making the most of your last hour on Skye, enjoy the view from the road as you pass the Cullins, stop to dip your face in The Enchanted Waters of Sligachan, and meander through the wee villages leading up to the Skye Bridge.

 Once you are over the bridge, you will pass through Kyle of Lochalsh.

-Just outside Kyle is the next of the castles you will want to visit during your one week in Scotland.
+Just outside Kyle is the next castle you will want to visit during your one week in Scotland.

-Eilean Donan Castle is perhaps the most recognizable of the castles in Scotland.
+Eilean Donan Castle is perhaps the most recognisable of the castles in Scotland.

 Accessed via a stone bridge, it dominates the skyline.